aau-claaudia/hpc/docs/ai-lab/system-overview.md

+AI-LAB is a high-performance computing (HPC) platform developed for students and educators at Aalborg University.
+It functions like a mini supercomputer, equipped with advanced hardware, including NVIDIA GPUs, designed to handle computationally intensive tasks.
+Whether you're training deep learning models, analyzing large datasets, processing images and videos, or running complex simulations, AI-LAB provides the necessary power and flexibility.

+The platform integrates user-friendly software, such as PyTorch, TensorFlow, and MATLAB, and utilizes tools like Slurm for job scheduling and Singularity for containerization, making it accessible even to those with limited technical expertise.

 ## Hardware
 The AI-LAB platform is built around several key components, including two front-end nodes for managing tasks and code, and 11 compute nodes equipped with diverse hardware options.